 The July Full Buck Moon’s spiritual meaning and name are attributed to the male deer, known as a buck.
 By late July, the velvety rack of a buck is forming into impressive antlers.
 This is seen as a symbol of fertility and it’s truly a magnificent sight to behold!

-The magnitude of the buck’s antlers will hinge on the season’s rainfall and local soil quality.
+The size and magnitude of the buck’s antlers will hinge on the season’s rainfall and local soil quality.
 Drought brings a shortage of nutrition and a poor diet which will hinder the buck’s ability to achieve a large rack.
 During July and August, the buck’s antlers will start to harden and form tips.
 By mid-September, the velvet will shed and the buck will be ready for mating season.

-Not only are the buck antlers growing and thriving right now, but so are we!
+Not only are buck antlers growing and thriving right now, but so are we!
 The mighty buck energy brings spiritual themes of strength and ambition into this season of abundance.

 Use this energy to help fuel your goals and intentions; now is not the time for procrastination.
 Do your best to avoid distractions.
 Ask yourself what small goals you can let go of, so you can prioritize and focus on accomplishing your bigger priorities.